Learn how to make hand rolls (called temaki sushi) with seasoned sushi rice, smoked salmon, avocado, cucumber, sprouts and mushrooms.

 Instructions

 1. Make the Sushi Rice: Rinse rice well, until water almost runs clear.
 Strain.
-Place in a medium pot with 3 1/4 Cups water and a pinch of salt.
-Bring to a boil, cover, and simmer on low for 20 minutes. keep lid on until close to serving time.
+Place in a medium pot with water, salt and sugar.
+Bring to a boil, cover, and simmer on low for 20 minutes.
+Keep lid on until close to serving time.

 3. Prep the Veggies: Saute mushrooms in olive oil over medium heat, until tender, about 5 minutes.
 Add sesame oil and cook 2 more minutes.
 Season with soy sauce or salt to taste.
 Place in a small serving bowl.